-.
-(1992) Soil And Water Conservation in Sub-Saharan Africa: Towards

-Sustainable Production by the Rural Poor.
-A report prepared for the International Fund for Agricultural Development by the Centre for Development Cooperation Services, Free University, Amsterdam.

-Independent Commission on International and Humanitarian Issues.
+- \\\\\\.
+(1992) Soil And Water Conservation in Sub-Saharan Africa: Towards Sustainable Production by the Rural Poor.
+A report prepared for the International Fund-for Agricultural Development by the Centre for Development Cooperation Services, Free-University, Amsterdam. - Independent Commission on International and Humanitarian Issues.
 (1985) Famine: A Man Made Disaster?
-London, Pan Books.
+London, Pan Books. - Jodha, N.S.

-Jodha, N.S.
 (1982) The role of administration in desertification: Land tenure as a factor in the historical ecology of Western Rajasthan.
 In: Spooner, B. and Mann, H.S. (eds.).
-Desertification and Development: Dryland Ecology in Social Perspective.
-London, Academic Press.
-Johnson, A. (1973) Sharecroppers of the Sertão.
-Stanford, Stanford University Press.

-- Johnson, D.H. and D.M.
+Desertification and Development: Dry-land Ecology in Social Perspective.
+London, Academic Press. - Johnson, A. (1973) Sharecroppers of the Sertâo.
+Stanford, Stanford University Press. - Johnson, D.H. and D.M.
 Anderson, (eds.).
 (1988) Ecology of Survival: Case Studies from Northeast African History.
 Boulder, Westview Press. - and Ofosu Amaah, W. (1974) Changing patterns of pastoral nomadism in North Africa. in: Hoyle, B.S. (ed.), Spatial Aspects of Development.
 London, John Wiley. - Keen, D. (1992) A Political Economy of Refugee Flows from South-West Sudan, 1986-1988.
-UNRISD Discussion Paper No. 39, UNRISD, Geneva, November. - Lane, C. (1990) Barabaig Natural Resource Management: Sustainable Land Use under Threat of Destruction.
+UNRISD Discussion Paper No. 39, UNRISD, Geneva, November. - Lanc, C. (1990) Barabaig Natural Resource Management: Sustainable Land Use under Threat of Destruction.
 UNRISD Discussion Paper No. 12, UNRISD, Geneva, June. - .
 (1993) The Barabaig/NAFCO conflict in Tanzania: On whose terms can it be resolved?
 Forests, Trees and People Newsletter No. 20, April. - Lashova, G.A.
-(1989) The crisis of nomadic farming and problems of desertification in North African countries.
+(1989) The crisis of nomadic farming and problems of descrification in North African countries.
 Problems of Desert Development No. 3. - Little, P.D.
 (1985) Absentee herd owners and part-time pastoralists: The political economy of resource use in Northern Kenya.
 Human Ecology No. 13. - Livingstone I. and Assunção, M. (1989) Government policies towards drought and development in the Brazilian Sertão.
-Development and Change Vol. 20, No. 3 1989.

-- Markakis, J. (1993) Conflict and the Decline of Pastoralism in the Horn of Africa, Institute of Social Studies.
+Development and Change Vol. 20, No. 3 1989. - Markakis, J. (1993) Conflict and the Decline of Pastoralism in the Horn of Africa, Institute of Social Studies.
 London, Macmillan Press. - Mascarenhas, A. (1993) Ecology and Deforestation in Semi-Arid Kondoa District Tanzania.
 Draft prepared for UNRISD, July. - Meadows, D.H., Meadows, D.L. and Anders, J. (1970) The Limits to Growth.
 London, Earth Island. - Monod, T. (ed.)
 (1975) Pastoralism in Tropical Africa.
-Oxford, Oxford University Press. - Nelson, R. (1988) Dryland Management: The "Desertification" Problem.
-Environment Department Working Paper 8, The World Bank, Washington, D.C. - World Institute for Development Economics Research (WIDER), Helsinki. - Reed, David (ed.)
+Oxford, Oxford University Press. - Nelson, R. (1988) Dry-land Management: The "Description" Problem.
+Environment Department Working Paper 8, The World Bank, Washington, D.C. - \\\\\.
+(1990) The Management of Dry-lands.
+Unpublished manuscript prepared for the World Institute for Development Economics Research (WIDER), Helsinki. - Reed, David (ed.)
 (1992) Structural Adjustment and the Environment.
-London, Earthscan. - Rhodes, S.L.
-(1991) Rethinking desertification: What do we know and what have we learned?
-World Development Vol. 19, No. 9, September. - Salih, M.A.M.
-(1985) Pastoralists in town: Some recent trends in pastoralism in the northwest of Omduraman District (Sudan).
-Pastoral Development Network Papers No. 20b, ODI, London.
+London, Earthscan.